stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ### The Luhn algorithm

-While trying to choose the "perfect" sample for a BDD tutorial, I got suddenly inspired by one of the first exercises I saw in the [CIS-194][cis-194] course.
+While trying to choose the "perfect" sample for a BDD tutorial, I got suddenly inspired by one of the first exercises I saw in the [CIS 194][cis-194] course.
 Personally, I consider it a great Haskell introduction material.

 Luhn is an algorithm used to validate credit card numbers.
-The algorithm is very simple in its conception, thus, can make a great option to watch BDD in action.
+The algorithm is very simple in its conception.
+Thus, it's a great option to watch BDD in action.

 Given an integer number, the Luhn algorithm follows these steps: